parthtr9/cse15l-lab-reports/Lab_Report1.md

    [user@sahara ~]$ ls
    lecture1
    ```
-   >Gives the user the list of all the files and directories in the home directory.
+   >Gives the user the list of all the files and directories in the working directory.
+This is not an error.

 2. Using the command with a path to a directory as an argument: